 The Bank leases its office from the ECCB and the lease is reflected on the balance sheet as a right-of-use asset and a lease liability.
-The lease term is three (3) years with the option to renew for another three (3) years.
+The lease term is three (3) years with the option to renew for another three (3) years on such terms mutually agreed to by both parties.
 The Bank does not have the option to purchase the space at the end of the lease term.
 The asset and liability arising from the lease were initially measured using a discount rate of 3.00%.